Ifi-Softwareentwicklung-SoSe2024/BudgetManager4U/README.md

 <br>
 ![My Diagram](uml.drawio.png)
 <br>
-## Functionality
-This app will help you not only to track your cashflow by registering expenses and income, but also provide with some basic statistical summary.
-Furthermore, it enables the export of the data in csv for further processing and compatibility with other software solutions.

 ## Instructions / User Guide
 When the BudgetManager4U application is launched, a window opens showing the user's personal account.
 Here the user can monitor and manage their transactions, including both income and expenses.
 The following steps illustrate the process using an example income (salary) entry: